lemons-studios/audio-replacer/README.md

 # If you want to build the app
 npm run tauri build
 ```

+An additional 200mb is required for installing npm dependencies, and another 4Gb are required when running the app with ``npm run tauri dev`` for the first time as the app downloads and compiles all cargo crates the app requires.
+Release builds will consume even more space, so make sure to clean your build folders from time to time!

 refer to the tauri [documentation](https://tauri.app/distribute) for packaging into common installer formats